isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Prefer copy semantics unless you are building a "smart pointer".
+Prefer value semantics unless you are building a "smart pointer".
 Value semantics is the simplest to reason about and what the standard-library facilities expect.

 ##### Enforcement